 Meet the board

-Darren Paterson MAAT FCCA
+Darren Paterson MAAT FCCA, Vice Chair

 Darren qualified as an accountant 20 years ago, and has worked for the last 14 of those in public sector audit, working across local government, the NHS and central government.
-He currently provides consultancy services reviewing and advising on internal controls across the NHS and NHS Wales.
-Other than for a recent two year stint in New Zealand, Darren has always lived in Northamptonshire, with the first part of his life residing in social housing.
+He currently provides consultancy services reviewing and advising on internal controls and performance across the NHS and NHS Wales.
+Other than for a two year stint in New Zealand, Darren has always lived in Northamptonshire, with the first part of his life residing in social housing.
 He thinks that affordable social housing has a vital role to play in today's society, but can see that role is coming under increasing pressures.
 He is keen to help ensure that NRHA maintains its important role in providing affordable housing to help people stay in rural communities that they either live or work in.
 Darren also sits as an independent member of the Audit Committee of an NHS Clinical Commissioning Group in Lincolnshire, and enjoys cycling and writing.

 Pam Booker, Tenant Representative

-Pam has two daughters, six grandchildren as well as two great grandchildren.
+Pam has two daughters, seven grandchildren as well as two great grandchildren.
 She has personal previous experience of inadequate housing and homelessness as well as some run-ins with bad private landlords in the days just post-Rachmanism so comes with much experience of fighting for her rights.
 Pam became a tenant of NRHA in September 1994.
 In 1999 Pam was elected to Daventry District Council as Clipston ward councillor serving six villages in this area and, naturally, with a particular interest in housing and planning.
 Pam served as a vice chairman of housing before the stock transfer and was a joint chair of the stock transfer scrutiny panel, and acted as a district councillor representative on the NRHA Board during this period.
 She stood down from DDC in May 2012 to pursue other interests for a while.

 Northamptonshire Rural Housing Association has adopted the National Housing Federation "Excellence In Governance Code" to encourage the highest standards of governance and accountability while responding to change and increased risk.